Drovosek01/hackintosh_HP_Pavilion_15-au028ur_i5-6200U/docs/ENG/BenchmarksTesting/benchmark_testing.md

 ### AJA System Test Lite

 Tested the speed of reading and writing in Chinese Goldenfir SSD 360 GB.
 After 1 or 2 GB of continuous reading and/or writing, the speed drops to 8 MB/s for about 1 minute and then normalizes.
+I assume this is due to poor controller performance or a small or poor quality SSD disk cache.

 ![AJA System Test Lite SSD testing](https://github.com/Drovosek01/hackintosh_HP_Pavilion_15-au028ur_i5-6200U/blob/master/images/benchmarks_results_screenshots/AJA%20System%20Test%20Lite%20(Goldenfir%20360%20GB)%201.png?raw=true)